alttch/eva3/doc/tutorial/tut_lm.rst

   **chillout_time**.
 Or even

-* Use :ref:`unit_status<m_unit_status>` macro function to get the current ventilation status and use macro :ref:`lock<m_lock>` function to block it's changes too often i.e. for 5 minutes
+* Use :ref:`unit_status<m_unit_status>` macro function to get the current ventilation status and use macro :ref:`lock<m_lock>` function to block its changing too often e.g. for 5 minutes

 The macro code will look like: